 After a person has sustained a concussion, their vestibular system may no longer function properly.
 This can cause a variety of imbalance and coordination problems.

 The damage to the vestibular system will cause the brain to receive distorted signals, resulting in imbalance and vertigo.
 Auditory therapy uses sound to heal the mechanisms in the ear that deliver information to the brain.

 Combined with vision therapy, auditory therapy can restore the vestibular system to its original state and everything will be back to the way it was before.

 Consult a Concussion Specialist at Broadview Spine & Health

-Concussion recovery can be a complex journey, but with the right treatments, you can get back to doing what you love in no time.
+Concussion recovery can be a complex journey.
+However, with the right treatments, you can get back to doing what you love in no time.

 To determine the most suitable treatment option, a proper and in-depth diagnosis is required.
 Our concussion specialists have the experience and tools needed to dictate the extent of your injury and come up with a detailed diagnosis and recovery plan.

-Whether you’ve suffered from a mild concussion or a more severe one, you can rest assured that you’re in safe hands.
+Whether you’ve suffered a mild concussion or a severe one, you can rest assured that you’re in safe hands.